stozi/ambra/README.md

 If you don't need fold-down packability or can't get the magnets, you can run a 9mm or longer M2 bolt through both brackets.
 However, any fall will then be more likely to cause damage.

 Consider putting a non-conductive coating between the JST connector's mount points and the battery.
 Remove remnants of perforations on the thumb-key board before attaching the bracket.
-Personally, I mount the MCUs chips up so I can see the LEDs, and keep them safe under a case handcrafted from plumbing silicone.
+Personally, I solder the top-side jumpers to mount the MCUs component-side up so I can see the LEDs, and keep them safe under a case handcrafted from plumbing silicone.

 Passed basic testing.